MostEmpire/CNC_Plotter/README.md

 Software for creation of images using arduino controller and stepper motors

 So since it was pretty difficult to find a working instructable for a cnc plotter, with software and compatible Gcode images, here I give it all for you.
+This works for a project with arduino board and an L293D servo controller plug board.

+Hadware-wise, arduino-uno pins PCINT12 and PCINT13 are used as a pull down motor home position switches I think.
+Look at the source in branch Arduino-Program.

 This repository is composed of two main parts:
 1. Software for the arduino controller board